 An EFC entrusts much of the decision-making to godly leaders who are trained, trusted and allowed to lead.

 CREDENTIALING of Pastors

 An EFC calls a pastor who either holds a credential with the EFCA or agrees with the EFCA Statement of Faith and ethos and makes a commitment to obtain an EFCA credential in a timely manner.
+If a credential is not obtained, the district will inform the local church as to why it has not been granted.
 This commitment acknowledges the church's alignment with the doctrine and practices of the EFCA.